Before I tell you about my experience with using CBD for epilepsy, there is some important information I feel you should know.

 CBD Hemp Oil Type

-My CBD hemp oil was premium quality, grown from Colorado hemp that was specifically bred for maximum CBD content.
+My CBD hemp oil was premium quality and grown from Colorado hemp that was specifically bred for maximum CBD content.

 In terms of concentration, the product contained 240mg of CBD in a 10mL bottle.
 I took one milliliter per dose, which amounts to a little under 25mg of cannabidiol.